 Lemon Balm (Melissa officinalis) is a perennial herb with fragrant lemon-scented leaves.
-Lemon balm is part of the Mint family and is known for having weed life growth and self-seeds easily.
+Lemon balm is part of the Mint family and is known for having weed-like growth and self-seeds easily.
 With hundreds of small white flowers, the lemon balm is a powerful bee attractant.
 It has toothed edges and slightly hairy leaves with a lemony scent.

-Lemon balm-like many herbs has been traditionally used to aid in an array of health conditions.
+Lemon balm-like many herbs, has been traditionally used to aid in an array of health conditions.
 With calming and relaxing properties as well as anti-viral and anti-bacterial qualities, lemon balm is a great addition to a kitchen garden.

 Springafter the last frost.Can be grown all year round in many climates.